PeterGamma/Live-stream-from-Bitalino-to-Matlab-developer-unknown-/README.md

-Why is a live stream from a Garmin watch to Matlab or Python so complicated
+Why is a live stream from a Garmin watch to Matlab or Python

 https://www.thisisant.com/forum/viewthread/7362/